-Continuous variables are described as the median and IQR.
+Continuous variables are described as the median and interquartile range (IQR).
 Categorical variables are described as the number and percent.
-T-test or Mann Whitney U test and Chi-Square or Fisher's exact tests were used to comparing continues and nominal variables, respectively.
-Recurrence probability was calculated by the Kaplan-Meier method with statistical differences evaluated by the log-rank test.
-Univariate cox proportional hazard model was used to correlate time to stone recurrence with potential prognostic indicators.
+T-test or Mann Whitney U-test and Chi-squared or Fisher's exact tests were used to comparing continues and nominal variables, respectively.
+Recurrence probability was calculated by the Kaplan-Meier method, with statistical differences evaluated by the log-rank test.
+Univariate Cox proportional hazard model was used to correlate time to stone recurrence with potential prognostic indicators.
 For all analyses stratified by stone composition, CaOx was used as a reference.
-All statistical analyses were 2-sided.
-Data were analyzed with SPSS® Statistics, Version 21.0, with p<0.05 considered statistically significant.
+All statistical analyses were two-sided.
+Data were analyzed with SPSS® Statistics, version 21.0, with p<0.05 considered statistically significant.